-2. Training requirement:
+2. Training requirement

 In most cases this will involve the completion by the employee of a training course approved by the trade union or the Trades Union Congress, or a demonstration to the trade union's satisfaction that the employee has previously gained the expertise and experience necessary to operate effectively as a trade union learning representative.

-- within six months of that time − in which case the union must provide written notice to the University (a) that the employee will be undergoing the training and (b) that the employee has completed the training.
+- within six months of that time − in which case the union must provide written notice to the University (a) that the employee will be undergoing the training and (b) that the employee has completed the training

 The University will consider extending this six-month limit where circumstances such as ill health, pregnancy or bereavement result in the employee's prolonged absence from work.

-3. Functions for which time off is permitted:
+3. Functions for which time off is permitted

-4. Nomination and Accreditation of Learning Representatives:
+4. Nomination and accreditation of Learning Representatives

 Elected and nominated learning representatives need to follow the process described in section 4.5 of the University’s Trade Union Recognition and Facilities Agreement, for their accreditation by the University.

-5. Procedure for requesting time off:
+5. Procedure for requesting time off

-An employee who wishes to take time off to undergo his/her duties as a trade union learning representative must follow the process in paragraph 4.8 of the University’s Trade Union Recognition and Facilities Agreement.
+An employee who wishes to take time off to undergo their duties as a trade union learning representative must follow the process in paragraph 4.8 of the University’s Trade Union Recognition and Facilities Agreement.

-6. Payment for time off:
+6. Payment for time off